celinakirschner/CAR-Information-Retrieval-Project/README.md

 Additional Information:
 * Make sure that Scikit Learn and Keras are installed.
 * For all model in Notebooks-Celina, in order to load the training sets, the path is set to "../../Sets-Downsampled/TF-IDF/200/trainx_tfidf.csv" or "../../Sets-Upsampled/TF-IDF/200/trainx_tfidf.csv" with x again being a place holder for 1000, 2500, 5000
-* For all model in Notebooks-Celina, in order to load the training sets, the path is set to "../../Sets-Validation/TF-IDF/200/validatex_tfidf.csv" with x again being a place holder for 1000, 2500, 5000
+* For all model in Notebooks-Celina, in order to load the validation, the path is set to "../../Sets-Validation/TF-IDF/200/validatex_tfidf.csv" with x again being a place holder for 1000, 2500, 5000